Texas-Based Photographer Captures Sacramento Couple's Proposal, Calls On Twitter To Track Them Down

 SACRAMENTO (CBS13) – From Texas to Sacramento with love.
 A Texas-based photographer made it her mission to track down a Sacramento couple after capturing their engagement in the San Francisco Bay Area.

-“I just remember him saying, ‘I love you so much, and I want to spend the rest of my life with you,’ ” Jazmine Winn said.READ MORE: Concern From Community After Bullets Fly Through West Sacramento Apartment
+“I just remember him saying, ‘I love you so much, and I want to spend the rest of my life with you,’ ” Jazmine Winn said.READ MORE: Fire Breaks Out In Garage Of Rancho Cordova Home

 On Saturday, photographer Valere Contreras was visiting the historic Sutro baths outside of San Francisco with friends.
 She happened to look up and noticed a moment happening in front of her.